usevital/translator/FEATURES.md

 - Read input from a file instead of command line [--file [path_to_file]] CLI example: `python versions/cli_args.py --mode reverse --file hello.txt --save`

+  Note: --file and --text are mutuallly exclusive.
+Attempting to use both will cause the program to fail.

 - Save the result into conversion-history/{mode}_history.txt [--save]

   For QR codes and barcodes, they are _always_ saved inside conversion-history/qr_codes/ and conversion-history/barcodes/ respectively.

-  For Morse code audio, the MP3 file is saved in conversion-history/ and you'll be asked if you want to keep it after playing.
+  For Morse code audio, the MP3 file is saved in conversion-history/morse_audio.mp3 and you'll be asked if you want to keep it after playing.

 - Copy the result to clipboard (not supported by QR code, barcode, or Morse sound modes) [--copy]

-Note: When using --file, the --text argument should not be used.
-The content of the file will be used as input for the conversion.